repository-preservation/lcmap-spark/docs/configuration.rst

 Local Mode
 --------------------
 The only requirement for running a local instance of lcmap-spark is the ability to start a Docker container.
-The docker image must be built and available on the machine docker is run from but does not need to be published to https://hub.docker.com.
+The Docker image must be built and available on the host machine but does not need to be published to https://hub.docker.com.

 pyspark
 ~~~~~~~